Ken Bloom

 kenbloom@unl.edu

 I am an experimental particle physicist, with interests in top-quark physics, weak interactions, and the Higgs boson.
 I've done research in particle physics for more than thirty years, ever since I was a college student, and it's an honor to be able to work in a field with such grand questions and international scale.
 The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland started operations in 2009, colliding protons at energies a factor of 3.5 higher than we've ever achieved previously with a particle accelerator.
 I and other physicists at the University of Nebraska-Lincoln work on the Compact Muon Solenoid (CMS) at the LHC.
 In 2012, we observed a new particle, which as far as we can tell is the long-awaited Higgs boson, the last missing particle of the standard model of particle physics.
 As a field, we spent fifty years looking for it!
 My own recent contribution to our knowledge about the Higgs is a search for anomalous production of this particle in association with a single top quark.
 The Higgs discovery is great news, but we also expected to see other new particles by now, and we haven't.
 That's a problem for a lot of proposed models of particle interactions.
-After a three year shutdown for maintenance and upgrades, the LHC is starting again and will take data through 2025, providing many scientific opportunties.
+The LHC is currently in "Run 3" of operations, which will end in 2026, yielding our largest dataset ever.
+After that we will be completing major upgrades to both the accelerator and the detector.

 Data analysis is the very last step for making a physics measurement.
 First we have to build and then operate the experiment.
 Operations is a huge task -- there is a scientific instrument the size of a building to maintain and run, and data to process.
 I am Deputy Manager of the U.S. CMS Operations Program, which is responsible for the U.S. contributions to the operation of CMS.
 In my role, I am the Principal Investigator for the National Science Foundation award that paritally funds the program.
 I help oversee the $35M annual budget that funds activities at 45 institutions, and work with other managers and our funding agencies (the Department of Energy and National Science Foundation) to support the work of U.S. physicists on CMS.